Combination access control & rate limiting

 The default value is Medium.

 |Trigger Action||Select which trigger, if any, that the FortiWeb appliance will use when it logs and/or sends an alert email about a violation of the rule.
 For details, see Viewing log messages.|

 |Max Attempt Times||

-If CAPTCHA Enforcement is selected for Verification Method, enter the maximum number of attempts that a client may attempt to fulfill a CAPTCHA request.
+If CAPTCHA Enforcement is selected for Bot Recognition, enter the maximum number of attempts that a client may attempt to fulfill a CAPTCHA request.
 The default value is 3.
 The valid range is 1–5.

 The Filter Type value determines which settings are displayed in the next dialog box.

 Source IPv4/IPv6/IP Range—Type the IP address of a client that is allowed.
 Depending on your configuration of how FortiWeb derives the client’s IP, this may be the IP address that is indicated in an HTTP header rather than the IP header.
 For details, see Defining your proxies, clients, & X-headers.

 To enter an address range, enter the first and last address in the range separated by a hyphen.
 For example, for an IPv4 address, enter

 192.0.2.1 – 192.0.2.155.
 For an IPv6 address, enter

 For Meet this condition if, select one of the following: